Welcome to the professional website of Dr. Courtney A. Hoffman.

 I am currently a Marion L. Brittain Postdoctoral Fellow in and Assistant Director of the Writing and Communication Program in the School of Literature, Media, and Communication at the Georgia Institute of Technology.

-I specialize in British literature of the long eighteenth-century, with a primary research focus on the epistolary.
+My literary studies specialization is British literature of the long 18th-century, with a primary research focus on the epistolary.
 I am especially interested in letters, correspondence networks, and the use of the epistolary across genres, particularly the way that women writers incorporated letters into their texts and corresponded with each other.
-My secondary research concerns include sensibility and affect theory, temporality, bodily materiality, and modern depictions of eighteenth-century literature and culture.
+My secondary research concerns include sensibility and affect theory, temporality, bodily materiality, and modern depictions of 18th-century literature and culture.
 I have written about these topics for several publications, including a recent chapter on performance of violent masculinity on stage in the 2011 National Theatre production of Nick Dear’s Frankenstein.

 LMC 3403 – Technical Communication and Social Justice